ozacas/asxtrade/README.md

 ABS provides a free-registration associated with headline data.
 This includes CPI, Employment, Import/Export and Earnings data, amongst others.
 All that is required is to register for a free API key (which can take a week or two to arrive via email) and then choose ABS Headlines from the left.
 Note that this data is downloaded at the time of usage, so it does not ingest a-priori.

 Registration for a key can be done at the [ABS Website](https://api.gov.au/apis)

+Once you have this key, modify `src/viewer/app/settings.py` to include your new key at `ABS_API_KEY` setting.